mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/Webapp/Flask/README.md

 # Diployment on Heroku.
 We expect you have GitHub account and you know how to create repository.
 If not, [learn here](https://guides.github.com/activities/hello-world/)
-1. Create a file naming **`Procfile`** in main directory.
-    This file specify which command to run at app startup, for our app write this command
+1. **Create a file naming `Procfile` in main directory.
+This file specify which command to run at app startup, for our app write this command**
     ```bash
     web: gunicorn --bind 0.0.0.0:$PORT main_app:app
     ```
-> **IMPOERTANT** In your requrement.txt file remove torch and put these and same for touchvision
+> **IMPOERTANT** In your requrement.txt file remove torch and touchvision, put these url instead.
     > https://download.pytorch.org/whl/cpu/torch-1.6.0%2Bcpu-cp37-cp37m-linux_x86_64.whl
     > https://download.pytorch.org/whl/cpu/torchvision-0.7.0%2Bcpu-cp37-cp37m-linux_x86_64.whl
 <details>
 <summary>Explanation with Screenshot</summary>

 `requirements.txt` file is used by the heroku server to download all packages.
 If we specify `torch == 1.6.0`, then it will download whole pytorch library.
 Since we are using free version of heroku, we have only `CPU` support not `GPU`.
-Pytorch library comes with all files required for GPU support, so we need to download only `CPU` specific files.
-As Heroku only provide `500 Mb` storage in free version and complete Pytorch library is more than 600 Mb, that why we need only CPU version which far less space.
+Pytorch library comes with all files required for GPU and CPU support, so we need to download only `CPU` specific files.
+As Heroku only provide `500 Mb` storage in free version and complete Pytorch library is more than 600 Mb and CPU specific is nearly 160 Mb, that why we need only CPU version which far less space.
     <table>
         <tr>
         <th>Before Update</th>